efdevcon/DIPs/DIPs/DIP-19.md

 #### Update Postage Stamps management (August-September) - Nice to have

 Currently every user has a single postage stamp for every upload.
 We want to update this, and create a new postage stamp for each upload group.
-In this way a single video, it's encoded versions, it's thumbnail ecc, would be uploaded with the same postage stamp, and every group with a different one.
+In this way a single video, it's encoded versions, it's thumbnail etc, would be uploaded with the same postage stamp, and every group with a different one.
 This offer a better granularity when postage stamps need to be renewed.

 #### Test and devs for remove arbitrary limit of 500MB upload (end of September) - Nice to have